Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 ## Next Steps

 Congratulations!
-You've connected your KepServerEX server through IoT Edge to IoT Hub.
+You've connected your KEPServerEX server through IoT Edge to IoT Hub.
 Now you can start adding in the additional capabilities of IoT Edge to process the data on the Edge.

 This is where your imagination can take over, but a few ideas from other customers